-Archives and Special Collections is grateful for the support of The W family, and is happy to accept donations that pertain directly to the history and culture of The W. Acceptance of donations necessarily involves the committing of supplies and labor to assess, organize, and preserve the records; therefore, donors are encouraged to include a monetary donation to cover the costs of processing and preservation.
+The Beulah Culbertson Archives and Special Collections is grateful for the support of The W family, and is happy to accept donations that pertain directly to the history and culture of The W. Acceptance of donations necessarily involves the committing of supplies and labor to assess, organize, and preserve the records; therefore, donors are encouraged to include a monetary donation to cover the costs of processing and preservation.
 Donations of significant value should be appraised by a professional, but Mississippi University for Women does not itself conduct monetary appraisals.
-All donations to Fant Memorial Library are subject to review by the University Archivist, who reserves the right to decline any donation, though the archivist may be able to refer the donor to a more appropriate repository.
+All donations to Fant Memorial Library are subject to review by the Special Collections Librarian/University Archivist, who reserves the right to decline any donation, though the archivist may be able to refer the donor to a more appropriate repository.

 Some examples of reasons for declining a gift include:

 Inability of the archives to provide suitable space, staffing, or other resources needed to house, preserve, and/or provide access to the gift.

 The gift does not fit within the scope of the archives’ collections policy.

 The materials can be found in other archives or libraries (including photocopies of materials gifted to another repository).

 The gift shows signs of significant infestation of vermin or mold.

 The donor’s ownership of the materials is in question or disputed.

 The restrictions placed on the gift are overly restrictive or burdensome.